DJATOM/x265-aMod/doc/reST/cli.rst

 	Values:
 	0 - flush the encoder only when all the input pictures are over.
-	1 - flush all the frames even when the input is not over. slicetype decision may change with this option.
+	1 - flush all the frames even when the input is not over.
+Slicetype decision may change with this option.
 	2 - flush the slicetype decided frames only.

 .. option:: --fades, --no-fades